MinecraftForge/Documentation/docs/advanced/accesstransformers.md

 Access Transformers
 ===================

-Access Transformers (ATs for short) allows for changing the visibility and `final` flags of classes and their methods and fields.
-They allow modders to access and modify otherwise `private` members in classes outside their control.
+Access Transformers (ATs for short) allow for widening the visibility and modifying the `final` flags of classes, methods, and fields.
+They allow modders to access and modify otherwise inaccessible members in classes outside their control.

 The [specification document][specs] can be viewed on the Minecraft Forge GitHub.

-!!! note
-    An access transformer preprocessor is required to compile against access-transformed code.
-ForgeGradle fulfills this purpose for Forge development.

 Adding ATs
 ----------